wrburgess/wrburgess.github.com/_posts/2013-03-05-title-link-copy-paste-in-chrome.md

+---
+layout: post
+published: true
-# Quicker Title/Link Copy & Paste in Chrome
+title: Quicker Title/Link Copy & Paste in Chrome
+---

 I tend to like grabbing Page titles and links from webpages for referencing them in blog posts later on.
 However, it usually requires a two-step process of doing the copy+paste on each string and flipping between the browser and text editor to get it done.